rmacy/moon-mining-manager/README.md

 - Add your admin user to the table `whitelist` with `is_admin` = `1`.
 - Add mail templates to the table `templates`: weekly_invoice, receipt, renter_invoice, renter_notification,
   renter_reminder.
-- Login at http://your.domain/admin with a character of your corporation with the in-game roles Accountant and Station_Manager to create the required ESI token.
+- Login at http://your.domain/admin with a character of your corporation with the in-game roles Accountant and Station_Manager to create the required ESI token (that's your prime character from the configuration).

 ### EVE tables